East Los Angeles, California: Transportation

-Light rail service to East L.A. is provided by the E Line's Eastside Extension, which opened in 2009 as an extension of the Gold Line.
+Light rail service to East Los Angeles is provided by the E Line's Eastside Extension, which opened in 2009 as an extension of the Gold Line.
 The E Line train is not the first light rail line to travel to East LA.
 In the early 1900s, people needing to access the cemeteries on the east side took the streetcar, the Stephenson Avenue Line.
 Stephenson Avenue (before 1920) now known as Whittier Boulevard.
 In time factories needed a better road to move their goods south.
 Stephenson Avenue was public choice.
 Historian Matt Roth of the Auto Club says Whittier Boulevard is the main thoroughfare through the east side.
 "The City Council renamed it Whittier Boulevard in 1921," he says, "out of recognition that it was serving an inter-regional function because it was the main road to Whittier and beyond."
 Into the 1960s Union Pacific Chicago-bound passenger trains made stops in East Los Angeles.

-The Los Angeles County Metropolitan Transportation Authority (Metro) provides bus service from East L.A. throughout the L.A. area.
+The Los Angeles County Metropolitan Transportation Authority (Metro) provides bus service from East Los Angeles. throughout the L.A. area.
 A Metro Customer Center is located at 4501 B Whittier Blvd.
 Local shuttle service is provided by El Sol (the East Los Angeles Shuttle).

 The Metro Atlantic Parking Structure is a paid daily on-site parking with 238 spaces and paid reserved on-site parking 24 spaces supporting the E Line.
 Bike rack Spaces and bike lockers also support most E Line stations.